GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 [GO TO THE CLOUD STORAGE BROWSER](https://console.cloud.google.com/storage/browser)

 Click the checkbox next to the bucket you want to delete.
-Click the Delete button at the top of the page to delete the bucket.
+Click the **Delete** button at the top of the page to delete the bucket.

 ## Learn More

-Visit http://guides.grails.org[Grails Guides] to learn more.
+Visit [Grails Guides](http://guides.grails.org) to learn more.

-Moreover, if you want to learn more about Google Cloud and Grails integration, checkout a more complete sample app.
+Moreover, if you want to learn more about Google Cloud and Grails integration, check out a more complete sample app.

 The [Google Cloud Bookshelf with Grails](https://grails-samples.github.io/google-bookshelf/) application shows how to use a variety of Google Cloud Platform products, including some of the services described in this guides and other services such as: